General Information & FAQ

 Local Pickup

 Q. I just placed an order.
-What are your hours and when can I pick it up?
+What are your hours, and when can I pick it up?
 A. Any day/time is fine for pickup so long as we know when to expect you as we do not have farm hours.
-Schedule pickup time several days in advance and receive directions at morporchard@gmail.com.
+Schedule pickup time several days in advance to receive directions by emailing morp@montezumaorchard.org.
 Do not visit without confirmation otherwise you may miss us.
-Please pickup up your order within 2 weeks of purchase.
-If you fail to pickup your order, no refunds, credit only.
+Please pick up your order within 2 weeks of purchase.
+If you fail to do so, no refunds, credit only towards future tree purchase.
+Cannot guarantee same choice of varieties.

-Q. Where do I pickup my trees?
-A. The tree pickup location is in McElmo Canyon located in Southwest Colorado 20 minutes west of Cortez.
-Once you request and receive confirmation for a pickup date (or date range) you will receive detailed directions to McElmo Farm where the MORP nursery is located.
-We do not have farm hours, visit by appointment only.
+Q. Where do I pick up my trees?
+A. The pickup location is in McElmo Canyon, situated in Southwest Colorado, just 20 minutes west of Cortez.
+After you request and receive confirmation for your pickup date (or date range), you will be provided with detailed directions to McElmo Farm, where the MORP nursery is located.
+Please note that we operate by appointment only, as we do not have set farm hours.

-Q. When I pick up my order can I meet with you and tour the nursery/farm/orchard?
-A. We cannot commit to being present at time of pickup.
-We leave your trees at the pickup spot so you can get them at your convince on the day or date range you scheduled.
-Most often we are out in the field working.
-However, we would love to meet you!
-The best way to do so is to attend a MORP event.
+Q. Can I meet with you and tour the nursery, farm, or orchard when I pick up my order?
+A. We cannot guarantee our presence at the time of pickup.
+Your trees will be available at the designated pickup location, allowing you to collect them at your convenience on the scheduled date or date range.
+Typically, we are out in the field working.
+However, we would be glad to meet you!
+The best opportunity to do so is by attending a MORP event.

 Shipping

-Q. Is shipping available?
+Q. Can you ship trees?
 A. Shipping is available only for TREES that have a “shippable size” listed under the Delivery Method dropdown at the product page of the tree you wish to buy.
 At checkout, do not select shipping if you have any non shippable items in your cart.
-If you do so, we will refund those items minus a 10% restocking fee.
-You can filter for shippable products under Product Categories in the righthand sidebar at the Shopping page.
+If you do so, we will refund those items minus a 5% restocking fee.
+You can filter for shippable products under Product Categories at the Shopping page.

-Q. When do you ship?
+Q. When do you ship trees?
 A. We work to ship every week on Mondays.
 Our trees are potted so we can ship year round but recommend the windows of 1) March 15 – June 15 and 2) Sept 15 – November 15.
-Please do not place your order until you are within 2 weeks of your desired ship date, although it could take longer for your order to ship depending on weather factors undesirable for shipping and other orchard projects we may be busy with.
+Please do not place your order until you are within 2 weeks of your desired ship date.
+Although, it could take longer for your order to ship depending on weather factors undesirable for shipping and other orchard projects we may be busy with.
 You may order outside our recommended time frames but at your own risk/judgement as our tree guarantee does not apply during that time.

 Tree Guarantee